AdityaGupta1/mega-minecraft/README.md

 ## OptiX Path Tracing

-To efficiently render the terrain realistically, this project uses hardware-accelerated path tracing which supports \[list features here\].
+To efficiently and realistically render the terrain, this project uses hardware-accelerated path tracing which supports \[list features here\].
 The path tracer itself is built with NVIDIA OptiX 8.0, while the final frame rasterizer and game window use DirectX 11 and the Windows API.

 <p align="center">
   <img src="screenshots/readme/app_pipeline.png" width="30%" />